dipakpanchal05/cspvalidator-web/README.md

 ## ⚠️ Disclaimer

 This tool is intended for **security testing and defensive hardening only**.
+Author is not responsible any misuse or violations.
 Use responsibly and only on systems you own or have permission to test.